 Smokey Bear was found as a young cub during a wildfire in the Capitan Gap of New Mexico in 1950.
 After being nursed back to health, he became an icon for forest fire prevention.

-We grew up hearing that low deep voice charging us with the safety and responsibility of our campfires while enjoying the forest.
-It was a great experience sharing that with our own children.
+In the garden, more exhibits about the life zones of New Mexico can be found along with the final resting place of Smokey Bear.
+We grew up hearing Smokey’s deep voice charging us with the safety and responsibility of our campfires while enjoying the forest.
+It was a great experience to share with our own children.

-The first Friday and Saturday of May, the town of Capitan hosts a 2-day celebration of Smokey’s birthday with a parade, festival, music, educational events, and more!
+During the first Friday and Saturday of May, the town of Capitan hosts a 2-day celebration of Smokey’s birthday with a parade, festival, music, educational events, and more!

 Three Rivers Petroglyph Site- Tularosa, New Mexico